Erudika/para/README.md

 ### [Download WAR](https://github.com/Erudika/para/releases)

-### Maven
+### Maven dependency

-You can also integrate Para with your project by adding it as a dependency in your build system.
+You can also integrate Para with your project by adding it as a dependency.
 Para is hosted on Maven Central.
 Here's the Maven snippet to include in your `pom.xml`:

 ```xml